 The Dark Ages Radio Explorer (DARE) will probe the epoch of formation of the first stars, black holes, and galaxies, never before observed, using the redshifted hyperfine 21-cm transition from neutral hydrogen.
 These first objects to illuminate the Universe at the end of the Dark Ages into the Cosmic Dawn (redshifts 35 to 11) will be studied via their heating and ionization of the intergalactic medium.
-Over its lifetime of 2 years, DARE observes at low radio astronomy frequencies (VHF), 40 120 MHz, in a 125 km altitude lunar orbit.
-The Moon occults both Earth and the Sun as DARE makes observations on the lunar farside, shielding it from the corrupting effects of radio interference, Earth's ionosphere, and solar emissions.
-Bi-conical dipole antennas, pseudo-correlation receivers used in differential mode to stabilize the radiometer, and a digital spectrometer achieve the sensitivity required to observe the cosmic signal.
+Over its lifetime of 2 years, DARE observes at low radio-astronomy frequencies, 40-120 MHz, in a 125-km altitude lunar orbit.
+The Moon occults both the Earth and the Sun as DARE makes observations above the lunar farside, shielding the spacecraft from the corrupting effects of radio interference, Earth's ionosphere, and solar emissions.
+A wideband dual bicone antenna, pilot tone stabilized polarimetric receivers to separate the unpolarized 21-cm signal from polarized instrumental and sky emission, and a digital spectrometer constitute the science instrument.
+DARE’s radiometer has a well-characterized spectral response, controlled systematics, and heritage from cosmic microwave background (CMB) missions and ground-based telescopes.
 The unique frequency structure of the 21-cm signal and its uniformity over large angular scales are unlike the spectrally featureless, spatially varying characteristics of the Galactic foreground, allowing the signal to be separated from the foreground.
 With a straightforward measurement, proven technology, and radio-quiet environs, DARE will open a new window of discovery into the early Universe.

-DARE will answer two fundamental questions identified in the recent Decadal Survey, New Worlds, New Horizons in Astronomy and Astrophysics: What were the first objects to light up the Universe, and when did they do it?
-The birth of the first stars and black holes is one of the truly transformative events in the history of the Universe.
-DARE's approach is to measure the spectral shape of the sky-averaged redshifted 21-cm signal from neutral hydrogen over the redshift range 11-35 (80-420 million years after the Big Bang), corresponding to radio frequencies 40-120 MHz.
+To accomplish these objectives, DARE will measure the spectral shape of the sky-averaged redshifted 21-cm signal from neutral hydrogen over the redshift range 11-35 (80-420 million years after the Big Bang), corresponding to radio frequencies 40-120 MHz.

 DARE is led by Jack Burns, a highly-published scientist and successful large project and senior university administrator.
 The science team includes members who first modeled the global radio signal from the Cosmic Dawn, the PI of the ground-based DARE pathfinder (EDGES), and members with extensive flight mission experience.
 The team has decades of experience with centimeter and meter wavelength observations.
-The Project Manager at NASA Ames, the Spacecraft Project Manager at Ball Aerospace, and the Science Instrument Manager at JPL are seasoned veterans from multiple NASA space science missions.
+The Project Manager at NASA Ames and the Spacecraft Project Manager at Ball Aerospace are seasoned veterans from multiple NASA space science missions.